Hanfu: Zhou dynasty, 1046–256 BCE

-Following the Shang dynasty, the Western Zhou dynasty, established a strict hierarchical society that used clothing as a status meridian, and inevitably, the height of one's rank influenced the ornateness of a costume.
-Such markers included the fabric materials, the shape, size, colour of the clothing, the decorative pattern, the length of a skirt, the wideness of a sleeve, and the degree of ornamentation.
-There were strict regulations on the clothing of the emperor, feudal dukes, senior officials, soldiers, ancestor worshippers, brides, and mourners.The mianfu was the most distinguished type of formal dress, worn for worshipping and memorial ceremonies; it had a complex structure and there were various decorations which bore symbolic meaning; there were six ranked types of mianfu which were worn by emperors, princes and officials according to their titles.
+The mianfu was the most distinguished type of formal dress, worn for worshipping and memorial ceremonies; it had a complex structure and there were various decorations which bore symbolic meaning; there were six ranked types of mianfu which were worn by emperors, princes and officials according to their titles.
 The emperors also wore bianfu (only second to mianfu) when meeting with officials or if they had to work on official business.
 When the emperor were not at court, they wore the xuanduan.
 Xuanduan could also worn by princes during sacrificial occasions and by scholars who would go pay respect to their parents in the morning.
 The mianfu, bianfu, and xuanduan all consisted of four separate parts: a skirt underneath, a robe in the middle, a bixi on top, and a long cloth belt dadai (大带).
 Similarly to the Western Zhou dynasty, the dress code of the early Eastern Zhou dynasty was governed by strict rules which was used maintain social order and to distinguish social class.

 In addition to these class-oriented developments, the daily hanfu in this period became slightly looser while maintaining the basic form the Shang dynasty in the wearing of yichang.
 Broad and narrow sleeves both co-existed.
 The yi was closed with a sash which was tied around the waist; jade decorations were sometimes hung from the sash.
 The length of the skirts and ku could vary from knee-length to ground-length.
 Common people in the Zhou dynasty, including the minority groups in Southwest China, wore hemp-based clothing.